 Data from the US Department of Agriculture.

-Fortunately, studies have proved high-pressure cooking of rice, after soaking, can improve its bioavailability.
-Pre-soaked rice has better mineral absorption, and improved quality (14).
+Moreover, studies have proved that high-pressure cooking of rice, after soaking, can improve its bioavailability.
+Presoaked rice has better mineral absorption and improved quality (14).

 How to remove phytic acid from foods?